MFW2000/electronic-client-dossier/README.md

 ## Development

-In order to start development, the following steps need to be followed:
+In order to start the development server, the following steps need to be followed:

 1. Open two terminals
 2. Run `npm run dev` in the first terminal